 Although no study has been done on CBD and nursing, the FDA predicts that some amount of CBD will be passed on to infants via breast milk.

 Potential effects on developing fetuses

-Cannabinoids, in all forms, including CBD, can harm your infant’s brain development.
-This may result in learning and behavioural problems that persist into adulthood.
+Cannabinoids, in all forms, including CBD, may harm your infant’s brain development.
+This could result in learning and behavioural problems that persist into adulthood.

 According to some studies, cannabis use throughout pregnancy and while breastfeeding is linked to an increased chance of the following issues:

 - Behavioural issues

 The FDA warns that CBD products might be tainted with chemicals that are potentially harmful to the fetus or breastfed baby, including THC.